 In this year’s Budget, the Chancellor announced a wide range of tax and spending changes with many designed to support the UK economy through the pandemic and beyond.

 Here are the three key changes in the Budget that home-buyers need to know.

 The government’s new 95% mortgage guarantee scheme, designed to help buyers with 5% deposits, has now launched.

 Amidst the uncertainty of the pandemic, lenders withdrew almost all 95% mortgage deals from the market.
 In this year’s Budget, the government announced they would incentivise lenders to bring back 95% mortgages by guaranteeing some of the financial risk, for example, by covering the cost of borrowers defaulting on their mortgage repayments.

 A growing number of high street lenders including Barclays, Halifax, Lloyds Bank, Santander, HSBC and NatWest have already launched 95% mortgage deals, with more expected to follow.
 This is good news for many hopeful homeowners!

 The scheme isn’t restricted to first-time buyers or new-build properties, but the property must be worth £600,000 or less.
 It’s only available on repayment mortgages (not interest-only) and residential mortgages (not buy-to-let or second homes).

 It’s worth noting that with a repayment mortgage, the lower your deposit, the more interest you’re likely to pay.
 With a lower deposit, you’re also at greater risk of falling into negative equity (where you owe more on your mortgage than your house is worth) due to changing property valuations.
-While lenders are yet to announce interest rates on the new scheme, it’s always best to try and save as much of a deposit as possible to lower the risk and help you access the most competitive mortgage deals.
+It’s always best to try and save as much of a deposit as possible to lower the risk and help you access the most competitive mortgage deals.

 What this means for you